mschinagaines/US-State-Tax-Collections/README.md

 ### 📚 Preparation of the Data

-To begin with preparation, the dataset ['Motor Vehicle Collisions - Crashes'](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) was opened from Google's BigQuery public databases for cleaning and analysis.
+To begin with preparation, the dataset ['State Tax Collection by Category: US and States 2016 - 2020'](https://data.census.gov/cedsci/table?q=United%20States&tid=GOVSTIMESERIES.GS00TC02&hidePreview=true) was downloaded from ['Data.Census.gov'](data.census.gov)and uploaded into Google Sheets for cleaning and analysis.

 **Files used included the following:** \
--Motor_Vehicle_Collision_-_Crashes.csv
+-State_Tax_Collection_2016-2020.csv

 ### 📈 Processing of the Data
-Data was cleaned using SQL (bigquery) using the following steps:
+Data was cleaned in Google Sheets using the following steps:
 1. Checked for duplicates using the count(distinct(unique_key)) functions.
 No duplicates were found.
 2. Filtered and Sorted Data